spring-cloud-services-samples/acme-fitness-store/apps/acme-cart/README.md

 * **REDIS_PASSWORD**: The password to connect to Redis (defaults to `blank`)
 * **CART_PORT**: The port number the cart service will listen to requests (defaults to `5000`)

-The Docker image of acme-cart can be build using the Dockerfile and following the command
+The docker image of acme-cart can be built using the provided Dockerfile and the following command:

 ```bash
 # Build the acme-cart image
 docker build -t acme-cart .
 ```

-The Docker image is based on the Bitnami Python container.
+The acme-cart image is based on the official Python image.

 To run the acme-cart and the redis dependency for local test, use the `docker-compose` file: